-Developed since mid-1990s, the Universal Serial Bus (USB) interface is one of the most successful interfaces in the history of the computer hardware.
-Billions of PCs and peripherals such as mouse, keyboard, webcam, etc. have installed USB to provide data communication, power charging, and even start to support video output with the latest USB 3.1 technology, which will continue this trend of success and popularity by achieving 20 times greater data rate while retaining the ease of use that USB is known for.
+Having been around since the mid-1990s, the Universal Serial Bus (USB) interface is one of the most successful interfaces in the history of the computer hardware.
+Billions of PCs and PC peripherals—such as the mouse, the keyboard, webcams, and many others—have utilized USB technology to provide reliable connections, data communication, and power charging.
+It has even started to support video output with the latest USB 3.1 technology, which will continue the trend of success and popularity that USB is known for by achieving 20 times greater data transfer rate while also retaining its well-known ease of use.

 USB 2.0 ‒ High Speed